 - The Office of Undergraduate Research is not able to fund the cost of poster printing for student presenters.

-- You can get your posted printed at the UConn Document Production Center, located near parking services.
+- You can get your posted printed at the UConn Design and Document Production Center, located near parking services.
 You should plan to speak with them early about poster size and paper options, finishings, and accepted file types.